ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 ---
 # How does FeatureBase differ to a traditional database?

-In traditional database design, the relationships between data is the starting point to determine the arrangement of data in rows, columns and tables.
+This high-level overview explains how data is arranged in traditional databases and FeatureBase bitmap databases.

+Two concepts will be explained in basic terms:
-The relationships between data is called **Cardinality** whilst the act of arranging the data is called **Normalization**.
+* Cardinality -- the relationships between data
+* Normalization -- the act of arranging the data

 ## Cardinality describes relationships between data